alexdmoss/deduplicator/README.md

 - [ ] Fix dockerised version and add instructions
 - [ ] Finish test coverage
+- [ ] Refactoring once tests in place - yield, list comp, data structures
 - [ ] Allow multiple paths?
+- [ ] I regret ditching the DB to store things.
+On large directories, it takes a long time!
+Upserting would be better

 ---